Agenda item

 During the course of discussions, Members were pleased to hear the incinerator was not running at capacity, meaning there was room for expansion still, and enquired what impact the devolution deal might have on waste services in the county.
 The Waste Partnerships and Projects Manager responded that the Council had a statutory duty to collect waste, and the only changes would be joint working and finding synergies with the combined authorities.

-Members enquired weather waste collections in the Gainsborough South West Ward could be completed using a caged lorry, and asked if the recycling collected from this ward contaminated other recyclate.
+Members enquired whether waste collections in the Gainsborough South West Ward could be completed using a caged lorry, and asked if the recycling collected from this ward contaminated other recyclate.
 It was explained that Officers were able to do a visual inspection of recycling to determine the quality, however, there was a future planning and communications campaign for the ward with the aim of improving recycling rates, as any other alternatives would come at an extra cost to the Council.

 Members asked how much card and paper was wasted due to it being wet.
 The County Council was able to do a waste composition analysis, but it was difficult to determine the quality of the product to begin with.
 It was agreed that statistics regarding the non-recyclables would be shared with the Committee after the meeting.
 It was also highlighted that the use of communications and education about waste and recycling through local schools was high priority of the waste service, with over 6000 school children having been involved in campaigns so far.